Bahrain-SEB-15/react-hoot-front-end/build-a-landing-page/README.md

 Most of this styling concerns sizing sizing different elements and sections correctly.
 We also have a handful of media queries that adjust the layout for given screen sizes.

 This styling differs from previous examples in this lesson by using specific class names for subsections (`.splash`, `.about`, `.testimonial`).
-This approach makes it easier to target JSX elements that are reused across different parts of the component, and apply unique styles based on their parent container.
+This approach makes it easier to target JSX elements that are reused across different parts of the component and apply unique styles based on their parent container.
 This can help keep the CSS organized and straightforward when working with components that appear in multiple contexts.

-Now add the following to `src/components/Landing/Landing.jsx`:
+Now add the following to the `Landing` component:

 ```jsx
 // src/components/Landing/Landing.jsx